 There are many other toxins and chemicals in our homes.
 In our cabinets, garbage, shed or garage, keep your pets away from:

+These, among other chemicals, can cause serious illnesses for our pets.
+Please seek veterinary care if any of these products are ingested, or if possibility of ingestion of any chemical agent has occurred.
+DO NOT INDUCE VOMITING with chemical ingestion.
 We may look at the plants in our homes and yards and think nothing of the poisonous effects they may have on our pets, distracted by their beauty, but plants can also have toxic results on dogs and cats.
 Plants like:

 Poison prevention starts first with recognition; recognizing what is toxic for your pet will help with the prevention of ingestion.
 Get to know pet poisons, and if your pet ingests any of them, do not wait for symptoms to occur; seek immediate care.